josefalconGH/dex-pedia/README.md

 # DexPedia

 ## Description
-DexPedia is a Pokémon centered web application designed to leverage the PokémAPI to create a responsive service for Pokémon enthusiasts.
+DexPedia is a Pokémon centered web application designed to leverage the PokéAPI to create a responsive service for Pokémon enthusiasts.

 ## Features
 - Search for Pokémon by name